 Also, one must take into consideration that a tyre with run-flat technology can't be repaired once damaged.
 So, even though you'll definitely get safer from A to B in an event of a puncture, you'll have to replace the punctured tyre(s) before your next trip in your automobile.

 Whether or not a tyre has the run flat technology can be determined by looking at the tyre sidewall.
 The two most common ones are RSC and RTF, but a tricky thing is that different manufacturers have different abbreviations.
 Please consult the list to see the correct tyre markings:

-It might interest you to learn that the first Run Flat tyres were designed by Michelin in 1934 for the use of military vehicles.
+It might interest you to learn that the first type of tyre that resembled what the Run Flat tyres are today, was designed by Michelin in 1934 for the use of military vehicles.
 It will have been well over 20 years until this invention went public.
 The first commercial attempt was made by Chrysler and Goodyear Tire and Rubber Company in 1958 with the model called the Goodyear Double Eagle and it was advertised as "a tyre in a tyre".